A community of creative collaborators

 Located on CCA’s beautiful Oakland campus, Irwin Hall is ideal for continuing students whose programs are based in Oakland.
 Double rooms arranged in suite-style living surround a common lounge equipped with TVs, couches, and tables.
 Microwave and refrigerator units are provided in each room, and suite mates share a bathroom and other amenities.
 Rockridge’s shopping plaza is less than a half mile away, and nearby College Avenue offers a diverse range of restaurants, bookstores, cafes, and shops.

-A cafe on the ground floor of CCA’s new residence hall at 188 Hooper Street is slated to open in fall 2020.
+Makers Cafe on the ground floor of CCA’s new residential community at 188 Hooper, called Founders Hall, is slated to open in fall 2020.
 The cafe is designed to accommodate the wide-ranging needs of our diverse campus community and neighbors.
 Enjoy seasonal menus and daily specials made with local and organic ingredients when possible, made-to-order hot and cold items, and fresh coffee and espresso from a full-service counter.
 An adjacent convenience store will keep hours for late-night needs.

 Committed to sustainability